 Can’t Wait Wednesday

-This meme is hosted at Wishful Endings, to spotlight and discuss the books we’re excited about that we have yet to read.
+This meme is hosted at Wishful Endings to spotlight and discuss the books we’re excited about that we have yet to read.
 Generally, they’re books that have yet to be released.
 It’s based on Waiting on Wednesday, hosted by the fabulous Jill at Breaking the Spine.
 If you’re continuing with WOW, feel free to link those up too!
 Find out more here.
-Today I’m featuring The Curse of Penryth Hall By Jess Armstrong.
+Today, I’m featuring Who To Believe by Edwin Hill.

 What books are you looking forward to?
-How does The Curse of Penryth Hall sound to you?
+How does Who To Believe By Edwin Hill sound to you?